Emancipation Statue – Bussa Roundabout

 The ‘Bussa’ Emancipation Statue

-Also called the ‘Emancipation Roundabout’, or the ‘Bussa Roundabout‘, the mighty statue and public sculpture is located on the ABC Highway in Haggatt Hall, St. Michael, down in the south of the island.
+Also called the ‘Emancipation Roundabout,’ or the ‘Bussa Roundabout,’ the mighty statue and public sculpture are located on the ABC Highway in Haggatt Hall, St. Michael, down in the south of the island.

-The statue is the work of one of Barbados’ best known sculptors, Karl Broodhagen, and portrays a slave rising up and breaking free from chains.
+The statue is the work of one of Barbados’ best-known sculptors, Karl Broodhagen, and portrays a slave rising and breaking free from chains.

 It symbolizes the strength of emancipation and is a clear nod to the courageous freedom fighter Bussa, who is now a Barbadian household name.